Climate Change - Part 2

 Strategies we have at our disposal to respond to the threat, the significance of individual responsibility, transitioning justly to a climate-neutral Europe, and what our lives will look like in 50 years were among the topics members of the audience raised with the expert panel of scientists who participated in the discussion.

-“Human beings may be small compared to nature, but they are big enough to disrupt it,” said Prodromos Zanis, Professor in the Department of Meteorology and Climatology at the Aristotle University of Thessaloniki School of Geology.
 “During the 1980s, we had one heatwave that lasted at least eight days.
 The next decade, we had two.
 The very next decade, three and, during the last decade, four.
-In the last 40 years, we have seen an increase in such events, which we expect to continue in the coming years,” he said, adding that “warming and desertification are two phenomena that will affect us for decades to come.”
+In the last 40 years, we have seen an increase in such events, which we expect to continue in the coming years,” said Prodromos Zanis, Professor in the Department of Meteorology and Climatology at the Aristotle University of Thessaloniki School of Geology, adding that “warming and desertification are two phenomena that will affect us for decades to come.”

 Recalling severe flooding on the Greek island of Evia in 2020, Niki Evelpidou, Professor in the Faculty of Geology and Geoenvironment at the National and Kapodistrian University of Athens, commented, “What we witnessed in Evia in 2020, multiply it by many times if there is extreme rainfall in Athens, as we had in 2020.
 Essentially, we must hope for a pattern of light rainfall.
 If there is extreme rainfall, then we will have floods.
 We will lose the soil that we have; all of it will become muddy.
 There will be landslides and flooding, and all the areas that are below sea level will be destroyed.”
-In response to a question from the audience about individual responsibility and possible solutions, Evelpidou said, “The solution is within ourselves.
-Each of us can change the way we operate; we can do our part to help with the situation.
-We should not expect everything from the decision-makers.
-There’s something each of us can do.”
+In response to a question from the audience about individual responsibility and possible solutions, Evelpidou said.

 Antarctic Programme Leader at the Norwegian Polar Institute Birgit Njåstad referred, in a taped interview streamed during the live discussion, to the three areas of change in Antarctica of which we should be vigilant.
 “The Antarctic is quite key in driving the global climate system.
 So any small changes in the ocean or the atmosphere, or a combination of that in the Antarctic can have rippling effects into the full climate system of the world where we live.
 Secondly, of course, there is a lot of ice in the Antarctic as we know, and if that ice, or some of that ice, melts we will have sea level change and we know that is happening and is happening faster….
 The third is the ecosystems or the marine systems around Antarctica, which are also slowly changing due to these changes in the physical surroundings.
 The biological system of the marine environment around Antarctica also has influence on the full global marine system and the ecosystem services of the oceans and our world.”